 An extension of Temple’s Student Success programs in Philadelphia, the new Academic Support Center provides study resources to the entire student community at Temple University Rome.

 Our most popular program is Writing Tutoring, where a Temple Rome faculty member is available to provide feedback on written work.
-We offer help for all genres of writing, including academic research papers, cover letters, resumes, and creative projects.
+We offer help for all genres of writing, both academic and creative in nature.
 Students are invited to visit at any stage of the writing process, though we believe that early intervention is always the best intervention.
-Whether you’re struggling to brainstorm ideas, research, make an outline, or revise a rough draft, the Writing Center staff can help you.
+Whether you’re struggling to brainstorm ideas, research, make an outline, or revise a rough draft, the Academic Support Center staff can provide the support you need.

-All Academic Support Services are held in the Library Annex.
-You may stop by unannounced during drop-in hours, or make an appointment in advance.
-Sessions last 20-40 minutes and students without appointments are seen on a first-come, first-served basis.
+The Academic Support Center is located in the Library Annex, at the back of the library.
+You may stop by unannounced during Open Hours, or make an appointment in advance.
+Sessions typically last 30-45 minutes and students without appointments are seen on a first-come, first-served basis.

 ABOUT THE STAFF

 Originally from Harrison, NY, AJ Fitzgerald first came to Italy in 2016 as a Fulbright English Teaching Assistant.
-Before coming to Temple, Fitzgerald worked for the Civitella Ranieri Foundation, an international artist residency in Umbertide, Umbria.
+Before coming to Temple Rome, Fitzgerald worked for the Civitella Ranieri Foundation, an international arts residency program in Umbertide, Umbria.

 Holding degrees in both Physics (B.A.
 2011 – Brown University) and English (M.A.
 2015 – University of California, Davis), Fitzgerald’s creative/research interests lie at the intersection of STEM and the humanities: the relationships between science, science policy, literature and other creative media, as well as the socio-cultural impacts of advancements in science and technology.

-Fitzgerald has been working in the Academic Support Center since September 2018.
+Fitzgerald has been working in the role of Academic Support Center Coordinator since September 2018.